The sun's out, and it's too hot to work.

 Eight Members’ Club

-With a cocktail list only rivalled in quality by that of its restaurant servings, Eight Members’ Club (or just Eight if you prefer) is, in the grand scheme of things, still young.
+With a cocktail list only rivalled in quality by that of its restaurant servings, Eight Members’ Club (or just Eight if you prefer) is, in the grand scheme of things, still young, but undoubtedly one of the best rooftop bars in London.
 Established in 2009, a membership to Eight guarantees you unlimited access to the illustrious Moorgate and Bank venues, with up to three guests per member, making it perfect for a Friday evening with your team.

 Eight Members’ Club, Moorgate, EC2A 2BX.
 For more information, visit eightclub.co.uk